microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/whisper/README.md

 ## Exporting Whisper

 It is recommended to export Whisper for ONNX Runtime GenAI as you will get much more granular control over the generation loop and you can produce word-level timestamps.
-The alternative option is to export Whisper with the beam search op in the ONNX model, which does not provide these extra benefits.
+The alternative option is to export Whisper with the beam search op in the ONNX model, which does not provide these extra benefits and may have additional limitations.

 To see all available options:
 ```